sdziallas/comp55/docs/labs/3-Debug.md

 ## Introduction

-Today you working on a topic often overlooked – how to Debug effectively.
+Today you're working on a topic often overlooked – how to Debug effectively.
 It's where you spend most of your time, and often there's little training on it. 😞